Rash200217/Trendora-Ecommerce/README.md

 # Admin:-admin,password123
 # User:-user1,password123

-Note: Passwords are encrypted in the database.
+Note: Use atleast 8 characters for when creating passwords.
+Passwords are encrypted in the database.
 Do not manually insert plain text passwords into SQL.

 ## 🤝 Contributing
 Fork the repository.